 The U9-U10 age group falls under Phase 2 of our Player Development Chart: Learning to Train (see Travel Home Page for Chart).

 It is considered “the golden age” of learning.
 These years are the most critical development years of a youth soccer player’s career.
 It is at these ages where the basic fundamental skills of soccer are mastered that allow players to compete and be successful as soccer players at the next level of play.
 It is also where they develop a true love for the game.
-The U9-10 Competitive Program is designed for players ages 8-10 years old who have a higher level of ability, commitment and interest level in soccer.
+The U9-10 Development Program is designed for players ages 8-10 years old who have a higher level of ability, commitment and interest level in soccer.
 This program is not for everyone and requires a higher level of commitment than the Rec/In-House Program.
 It is also required that participants have 1-2 seasons of in-house/rec soccer experience before moving to this program.